codewithdestiny/animevast/readme.md

 ## VIP Section / payment

 -------------------
+# Instructions
-mongo compass 152mb
+## Please download mongo compass and mongo engine.
-mongo 500mb
+## Remember to setup your mongo DB in your .env found in your project root level
+## MONGO_DB_URL